Type 63A light tank: Fire control

 The FCS includes a digital fire-control computer, integrated commander sight with laser rangefinder input, daylight optics, and image-stabilized gunner's sight with passive night vision.
 The Type 63A night vision is an image intensifier system.
 Alternatively, the gunner sight can be fitted with a thermal imager for night vision.
 It is also equipped with the satellite positioning (GPS/GLONASS) system to allow accurate landing positions in harsh weather conditions and night operations.
-It's also equipped with computerized fire control to enable accurate firing both on land and at sea.
+It is also equipped with computerized fire control to enable accurate firing both on land and at sea.